maoschanz/drawing/README.md

 [To contribute](./CONTRIBUTING.md)

-the code is under GPL3, some tools icons are from [here](https://github.com/gnome-design-team/gnome-icons/tree/master/art-libre-symbolic) or from the Adwaita theme.
+the code is under GPL3, some tools icons are from [here](https://github.com/gnome-design-team/gnome-icons/tree/master/art-libre-symbolic) or from the [Adwaita icon theme](https://gitlab.gnome.org/GNOME/adwaita-icon-theme).